Blog/News/Immigration/Legal Avenues

 To protect and support families navigating the employment-based immigration process, Congress should pass legislation to modernize the system and eliminate the decades-long backlogs that create barriers and difficulties for hundreds of thousands of families.
 This could include reforming the per country caps, recapturing previously unused green cards and increasing the number of green cards issued annually.

 But Congress can also act to protect families at risk now.
-The bipartisan America’s Children Act was recently re-introduced.
-This bill would provide a pathway to permanent residency and citizenship for children of immigrants on employment-based visas who have lived in the U.S. for at least ten years, and have graduated from an institution of higher education.
+The bipartisan America’s Children Act would provide a pathway to permanent residency and citizenship for children of immigrants on employment-based visas who have lived in the U.S. for at least ten years, and have graduated from an institution of higher education.
 The bill would also ensure children retain their status as “children” throughout the immigration process.

-The legislation is led by Representatives Deborah Ross (D-NC) and Mariannette Miller-Meeks (R-IA) in the House of Representatives (H.R.
+In the 118th Congress, the legislation was led by Representatives Deborah Ross (D-NC) and Mariannette Miller-Meeks (R-IA) in the House of Representatives (H.R.
 3442), where it was introduced with 20 original bipartisan cosponsors (10 Democrat and 10 Republican), and by Senators Alex Padilla (D-CA) and Rand Paul (R-KY) in the Senate (S. 1667), with 7 original cosponsors (2 Democrats, 3 Republicans, 2 Independents).

-Until Congress acts to eliminate the country caps and clear the backlogs, allowing families to secure work authorization, be protected from deportation, and be able to secure their status would be hugely helpful.
-The Biden Administration should take any steps available to ensure that families are able to stay together and build their futures in the U.S. while waiting for the immigration process to complete.
+Until Congress acts to eliminate the country caps, clear the backlogs, and establish a pathway to permanent residency, the administration can take steps to allow families to secure work authorization, be protected from deportation, to secure their status.
+The administration should take any steps available to ensure that families are able to stay together and build their futures in the U.S. while waiting for the immigration process to complete.

 Get in touch with us: